Welcome to Acme. We're glad you're here.

 Numbers

-Stat cards: 0s wait / 4x faster / Live.
-Proof is structural at the top, not buried in footnotes.
+Stat cards: 10 min / 3 steps / Live after step 3.
+Proof is structural at top, not buried below.

 Fix #6